static-dev/spike/readme.md

 Since the two configuration files are _merged_, you don't lose all your other settings from the `app.js` file, it just merges in any new ones from `app.production.js`.
 Very amaze!

 To change the environment, just pass `--env name` or `-e name` as an argument to the `compile` or `watch` commands.

+### Analytics

+Spike's CLI uses basic analytics in order to get more data about how developers are using Spike, so that we can improve this tool more accurately.
+Analytics are entirely anonymous and the information we collect is minimal.